Highway systems by country: Canada

 In Canada, there is no national standard for nomenclature, although in non-technical contexts highway appears to be most popular in most areas.
 The general speed limits on most Canadian highways range between 80 km/h and 110 km/h on two-lane highways rural and urban highways and between 80 km/h and 120 km/h on multi-lane, divided highways.
 Prairie provinces are known for having higher speed limits than Central Canada and the Maritimes because of the flat geography and more car-dominant way of life; however, British Columbia remains the only province in Canada to have a speed limit of 120 km/h on the Coquihalla Freeway.

 Canada is the second-largest country in the world in terms of land area, though it only has 1,350,581 km of paved roads.
 This is far less highway and road distance than the United States, which is smaller, but has more than 6,000,000 km of paved roads and highways.
-However, Canada still has many more roads and highways than Russia, the largest country in the world in land area, with an estimated just 336,000 kilometres (208,000 miles) of paved roads.
+However, Canada has more roads and highways than Russia, the largest country in the world in land area, with an estimated just 336,000 km (208,000 mi) of paved roads.

 The most extensive freeway network in Canada is in the well-populated southeastern Canada, linking southern Ontario, southern Quebec, Nova Scotia, New Brunswick, and the United States.
 This makes the freeway network there very well-travelled, requiring these routes to be well-maintained to overcome the frequently harsh winter weather, wide enough to accommodate the high traffic volumes that they carry in large metropolitan areas (such as around Toronto, Montreal, Ottawa, and Detroit) in order to reduce the economic problems and frustrations that result from heavy traffic congestion, and also be safe enough to reduce the number of vehicle accidents.